-

 Is there a requirement for annual meetings of shareholders, or other stakeholders, to be held?
 If so, what matters need to be considered and approved at the annual shareholder meeting?

-- This BOD must consider: (i) a document named “memoria” in which the BOD primarily reports on the state of the company in the various activities in which it has operated and includes their opinion on the projection of the operations and other aspects that are considered necessary to illustrate the current and future situation of the company, (ii) the annual financial statements, and (iii) the convening of the AGM.
+This Board of Directors’ meeting must consider: (i) a document named “memoria” in which the Board Of Directors primarily reports on the state of the company in the various activities in which it has operated and includes their opinion on the projection of the operations and other aspects that are considered necessary to illustrate the current and future situation of the company, (ii) the annual financial statements, and (iii) the convening of the AGM.
+The AGM must consider, at least, the following:

-- The AGM must consider, at least, the following: (i) the document named “memoria”, (ii) the annual financial statements, (iii) the result of the fiscal year, (iv) the BOD performance, and (v) the BOD fees.
+(i) the document named “memoria”, (ii) the annual financial statements, (iii) the result of the fiscal year, (iv) the performance of the board of directors, (v) the board of directors’ fees, and (vi) the designation of the new board of directors, if applicable.

 -